msp430club/msp430club.github.com/_posts/2012-10-11-what-is-the-msp430.md

 category: index
 ---

-The MSP430 is a microcontroller made by TI
+The MSP430 is a low power microcontroller made by TI